War

 Editor's note: This is a developing story.

-The attacks targeted the cities of Saratov and Engels in Saratov Oblast and Tolyatti in Samara Oblast.
-The towns host key Russian military and industrial assets that have been previously targeted in Ukrainian drone strikes, including the Saratov oil refinery and Engels-2 military airfield.
+The cities of Saratov and Engels in Saratov Oblast and Tolyatti in Samara Oblast were also targeted in the attack.
+The towns host key Russian military and industrial sites that have been previously targeted in Ukrainian drone strikes, including the Saratov oil refinery and Engels-2 military airfield.

 Residents also shared footage of fires near the Saratov oil refinery, according to the Ukrainian Telegram channel Exilenova Plus.